higher-bridge/project_forrest/README.md

 # project_forrest

-This repository contains the code and outcome measures for the following manuscript (link will be added once manuscript becomes available):
+This repository contains the code and outcome measures for the following manuscript :

-**Seeing the Forrest through the trees: Oculomotor movement is linked to heart rate** Alex J. Hoogerbrugge, Christoph Strauch, Zoril A. Oláh, Edwin S. Dalmaijer, Tanja C.W.
-Nijboer, Stefan Van der Stigchel
+Hoogerbrugge, A. J., Strauch, C., Oláh, Z. A., Dalmaijer, E. S., Nijboer, T. C., & Van der Stigchel, S. (2022).
+Seeing the Forrest through the trees: Oculomotor metrics are linked to heart rate.
+PloS one, 17(8), e0272349.

 ### Procedure